sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 It is indeed interesting when reading about parsing algorithms that the definition of what soundness and completeness for a parser actually is, let alone complexity analysis, is not at all consistent, neither over different (recent) papers, nor over time.
 I believe Adrian Johnstone and Elizabeth Scott have reminded us of this fact at the SLE conference as well in the past.

 Noteworthy is that Tom sticks with a definition of correctness which can only be satisfied by generalized parsing algorithms.

+BTW, next to correctness proving, Tom presents how combinator parsing with "side-effects" (counting wiht memoization) can still be polynomial as opposed to exponential by memoizing the "side-effects" themselves.